felixlopz/hubrise-test-task/content/apps/uber-eats/en/overview.md

 ---

-IMPORTANT NOTE: Product catalog and product availability cannot currently be pushed from HubRise to Deliveroo, but HubRise is working on this feature.
+**IMPORTANT NOTE:** Product catalog and product availability cannot currently be synchronised, but HubRise is planning to release this feature in early 2021.

 ---